zendesk/active_record_shards/README.md

 ActiveRecord Shards is an extension for ActiveRecord that provides support for sharded database and slaves.
 Basically it is just a nice way to switch between database connections.
 We've made the implementation very small, and have tried not to reinvent any wheels already present in ActiveRecord.

-ActiveRecord Shards has used and tested on Rails 3.2.x, 4.0.x, 4.1.x and 4.2.x and has in some form or another been used in production on a large rails app for more than a year.
+ActiveRecord Shards has been used and tested on Rails 3.2, 4.0, 4.1, 4.2 and 5.0 and has in some form or another been used in production on a large Rails app for several years.

 ## Installation